-Details are still scarce, but the Japanese company has reported in its press release that the watch will be equipped with their new Satellite Timekeeping system and will be limited to just 990 individually numbered pieces.
+Details are still scarce, but the Japanese company has reported in its press release that the new “concept” will be equipped with their new Satellite Timekeeping system and will be limited to just 990 individually numbered pieces.

 Able to “talk” to any of the 24 navigation satellites that orbit Earth, the system is usable in any part of the world, which makes it more versatile than Casio’s Atomic Timekeeping system.

-As you may have already know the latter is only good as long as your watch is able to receive signal from one of the six transmitters that broadcast atomic clock time, which makes it unusable in Africa, Australia, Latin America and Russia.
+As you may have already know the latter is only good as long as your watch is able to receive the signal from one of the six transmitters that broadcast atomic clock time, which makes it unusable in Africa, Australia, Latin America, and -of course- Russia.

-Besides this useful feature, the watch also sports such functions as perpetual calendar and world time for 26 cities.
+Besides this useful feature, the CC0005-06E also sports such functions as a perpetual calendar and world time for 26 cities.

 It is animated by Citizen’s brand new Caliber H990 Eco-Drive solar-powered movement that has a theoretic power reserve range of 2.5 years after being fully charged and sealed in a dark room.
 According to the Japanese brand, the Satellite Wave GPS will be presented in a rather large case that combines a ceramic bezel (it houses the ring-shaped GPS antenna under its glossy surface) and stainless steel body with the signature DLC coating.